What Are Mycotoxins?

 Key takeaway:

-Mycotoxins are the root cause of mould illness—and knowing this helps inform cleaning to prevent re-exposure.
+Mycotoxins are the root cause of mould illness – and knowing this helps inform mould protocols and remediation to prevent re-exposure.

-Even if you move house, you can bring mycotoxins with you on clothes, books, and furniture—so understanding their nature is key to full recovery.
-How much cleaning you need to do depends on how sick you are.
+If you move house rather than remediating, you can bring mycotoxins with you on clothes, books, and furniture – so understanding their nature is key to full recovery.
+The extent of cleaning required depends on the severity of your illness and the degree of contamination.

 Here are a few tips: